 Research is a very important component of the fellowship.
-The Beaumont Research Institute provides facilities and support personnel, including PhDs, veterinarians and statisticians, with clinical supervisory support available through the department faculty.
+The Beaumont Research Institute provides facilities and support personnel, with clinical supervisory support available through the department faculty.

-Fellow research has been presented at numerous national and international meetings and also has been published in all of the major orthopedic peer-reviewed journals.
+Fellow research has been presented at numerous national and international meetings and also has been published in orthopedic peer-reviewed journals.

 There are currently 4-IDE (Investigational Device Exemption) trials and over 15 other clinical trials.
 These include a full spectrum from minimally invasive surgery, artificial disc replacement, biologics and biomaterials, neuromodulation and others.
 Additionally, there is a humanitarian use devices study and a pre-operative planning aide study for difficult tumor resections as well as non-fusion options for scoliosis.